Quafadas/dedav4s/raw_docs/working_chart/mutable.md

 There's nothing that says

 1. Your plot can't be a method defined on some Timeseries class itself.
 That's an obvious and trivial next step.
 1. You have to own the data structure - have a look at the extension methods.
-The homepage what works through an extension method defined on ```Numeric[Iterable]```
+The homepage works through an extension method defined on ```Numeric[Iterable]```

 Which means you can "interface" plotting on datatypes of interest to you.
 I found this to be a powerful idea